-The laboratory has well-established systems of direct referral by the laboratory to all the colposcopy units in Greater Manchester, Cumbria and Lancashire.
-It provides patient identifiers and details of the test result to allow efficient allocation of appointments based on the cytology grade to ensure women at highest risk get the earliest appointments.
+The laboratory has well-established systems of direct referral to all the colposcopy units in Greater Manchester, Cumbria and Lancashire.
+It provides details of the test result to allow efficient allocation of appointments based on the cytology grade to ensure women at highest risk get the earliest appointments.

-All colposcopy referrals are subject to laboratory failsafe and the guidance issued in NHSCSP publication No.21, Guidelines on Failsafe Actions for the Follow-up of Cervical Cytology Reports 2004 is followed.
+All colposcopy referrals are subject to laboratory failsafe and the guidance issued by the NHSCSP in August 2018

 Laboratory failsafe for colposcopy referrals

-All colposcopy referrals are covered by laboratory failsafe procedures and an enquiry letter is generated in the event that a colposcopy outcome is not notified to the laboratory within the predetermined timescales.
+All colposcopy referrals are included in laboratory failsafe procedures and an enquiry is generated in the event that a colposcopy outcome is not notified to the laboratory within the predetermined timescales.
 It is important that sample takers are aware that they still have overall responsibility for ensuring the patient attends colposcopy, even when direct referral is in operation and they should respond accordingly when a failsafe enquiry letter is sent.
-Any cases where an outcome is not available are audited HBPC.
+Any cases where an outcome is not available are audited by the laboratory CSPL.

 Suspected non-cervical glandular neoplasia

 The department has a separate protocol for the referral of suspected glandular abnormalities of non-cervical origin.
 This involves contacting the GP or sample taker prior to authorising the report to discuss the result and explain that an urgent referral to gynaecology is required.
-Referral is to be made by the GP as there is no direct referral process to gynaecology.
-Actions are audited on a proforma, Form 1 below.
+The GP must make the referral to gynaecology as there is no direct referral pathway for this group of women.